QBaraki/anki-voicevox-kaishi/README.md

 # VOICEVOX Audio Generator for Anki

+> Note: This is a forked repository of the original one, where I modified it in such a way that it will generate two fields instead of one (for convenient).

 Generate high quality Japanese audio for your Anki cards using the VOICEVOX speech synthesis software

 No more dealing with addons that break randomly after a while or generate low quality audio.
 You can run VOICEVOX for free on your own computer and generate high quality Japanese audio with a simple right click in the card browser.